JetBrains/kotlin-web-site/docs/topics/operator-overloading.md

 [//]: # (title: Operator overloading)

-Kotlin allows you to provide custom implementations for the predefined set of operators on your types.
+Kotlin allows you to provide custom implementations for the predefined set of operators on types.
 These operators have prefedined symbolic representation (like `+` or `*`) and precedence.
 To implement an operator, provide a [member function](functions.md#member-functions) or an [extension function](extensions.md) with a specific name for the corresponding type.
 This type becomes the left-hand side type for binary operations and the argument type for the unary ones.

-To overload an operator, mark the corresponding function with the `operator` modifier.
+To overload an operator, mark the corresponding function with the `operator` modifier:

 ```kotlin
 interface IndexedContainer {
     operator fun get(index: Int)
 }
 ```
-When [overriding](inheritance.md#overriding-methods) your operator overloads, you can omit `operator`.
+When [overriding](inheritance.md#overriding-methods) your operator overloads, you can omit `operator`:

 ```kotlin
 class OrdersList: IndexedContainer {
     override fun get(index: Int) { /*...*/ }
 }
 ```

-Read on to learn the conventions that regulate operator overloading for different operators.

 ## Unary operations